 When you place a trade, you will either buy or sell the particular market you're trading on, depending on whether you believe the underlying market price will rise or fall.

 The spread is one of the key costs involved in CFD trading – the tighter the spread, the better value you're getting as a trader.
-We offer consistently competitive spreads, with our spreads starting from just 0.7 points for EUR/USD and USD/JPY, and from 1 point for the UK 100 and Germany 40 indices.
-Tight spreads mean that you can make a profit or loss from even small movements in price.
+We offer consistently competitive spreads, with our spreads starting from just 0.5 points for EUR/USD, from 1 point on the UK 100, and 1.2 points on Germany 40.
+Tighter spreads help you to make a profit, or loss, from even small movements in price.
 See our range of markets page for more information about our spreads.

 Once you have placed your trade and either selected buy or sell on a particular product (eg US 30), you will be looking for that market to move further than the price of the spread.
 If that outcome is achieved when you close your trade, you'll make a profit by buying your sell trade, or conversely, selling your buy trade.